rameshMonika/Migrant-buddy/README.md

 directional result, not a statistically robust one, but a real edge on the metric that matters most for a compliance-adjacent domain: don't say things that aren't in the source.

-<a id="project-status"></a>
-## Project status

-Core pipeline choices (BGE-M3 embedding, hybrid BM25+dense retrieval, SEA-LION-E5
-reranker, SEA-LION 8B generation) are settled and extracted into `src/migrantbuddy/`.
-The full stack — RAG, speech-to-text, TTS/avatar, frontend, LangGraph conversation memory, and Docker Compose orchestration — is built and running; the Redis-backed checkpointer is written but not yet verified against a live instance, and CI/CD/production deploy haven't been set up yet.

 <a id="architectural-decisions"></a>
 ## Architectural decisions